plopletoyay/Arch-Guardian/README.md

 * This project is designed for Arch-based Linux distributions.
 * It is a middleware layer, not a replacement for `pacman`.
-* Some warning detection logic depends on available advisory/news sources.
+* News analysis currently depends on the Arch Linux RSS feed.
+* Risk scoring is keyword-based.
-* Always review findings before confirming updates.
+* Always review warnings before confirming upgrades.
 * Use at your own risk.

 ---